SourceDiver42/plyoung.github.io/pages/blox/tbrpg-camera.md

 This controller provides a camera which acts similar to what you would expect in a turn based RPG games like Wasteland 2 or Divinity, Original Sin.
 It exposes various options so that you can configure how it acts uniquely to your game but the overall design if for a top-down type camera.

 The camera can be configured in the BGS Main Window; `Blox > Game Systems Window > TBRPG > Camera`.
 Please have a look at the [Unity documentation](https://docs.unity3d.com/Manual/class-Camera.html) for information related to the general camera settings found at the bottom of this editor.

+Note that a `TBRPG` object (menu: `GameObject > Turn Based RPG > Main Controller`) must be present in all game map/ level scenes since it will add the camera to the scene at runtime/ play-time.
+You should remove any camera that was automatically added to the scene when you create a new scene.

 TODO